umbraco/UmbracoDocs/Reference/Security/sensitive-data.md

 ![Sensitive data user group](images/sensitive-data-user-group-v8.png)

-* Click **Add** in the User box on the right.
+* Click **Add** in the **Users** box on the right.
-* Select the sers you want to give access to the sensitive data.
+* Select the users you want to give access to the sensitive data.
 * Click **Submit**.
 * **Save** the User Group.

-The users you have added to the Sensitive data User Group will now be able to
+The users you have added to the Sensitive data User Group will now be able to:

 * See member data that has been marked as sensitive,
-* Mark data and properties on Member Types as sensitive and
+* Mark data and properties on Member Types as sensitive, and
 * Export members and member data.

 ## Marking data as sensitive